Canice Carroll: Queen's Park

-Oxford City
+Non-League football

 On 4 August 2021, Carroll signed a one-year contract with National League South club Oxford City.
 He made 28 appearances and scored two goals during a 2021–22 season which concluded with defeat in the National League South playoff semi-finals.
 Carroll signed a new one-year contract in June 2022.
 He made 52 appearances in all competitions, scoring three goals, during the 2022–23 promotion-winning season.
 Carroll signed a new one-year contract in June 2023 and made 33 appearances during a 2023–24 season which concluded with immediate relegation back to the Conference South.
 Carroll ended his three-season spell on 113 appearances and seven goals.

-Salisbury and return to Oxford City

 On 26 October 2024, Carroll joined National League South club Salisbury as a free agent.
 After making 16 appearances, he signed a short-term contract with Oxford City on 17 February 2025.
 Carroll made 11 appearances during the remainder of the 2024–25 season and was released when his contract expired.
-He made 124 appearances and scored seven goals across his two spells at Marsh Lane.

-Chippenham Town

 On 23 June 2025, Carroll transferred to National League South club Chippenham Town.
+He made 20 appearances and two goals prior to the termination of his contract by mutual consent on 26 March 2026.
+The following day, Carroll made a second return to Oxford City.
+He made six appearances and scored one goal during the remainder of the 2025–26 season and was retained for 2026–27.